jancgreyling/AE_772_892/README.md

 * **Introduction to EDA**
   * Understanding distributions
+  * Using Python libraries: Seaborn, Matplotlib, and Plotly
   * Data Visualization with Python: bar charts, histograms, box plots, scatter plots
   * Descriptive statistics and correlations

 * **Advanced EDA Techniques**
   * Pair plots, heatmaps, and distribution plots
   * Trend analysis
-  * Using Python libraries: Seaborn, Matplotlib, and Plotly

 * **Practical:** Conduct EDA on an agricultural dataset using various visualization techniques.

 ---

-## Week 3: Data Cleaning, Dictionaries and Collaboration
+## Week 3: Data Cleaning, Functions, Dictionaries, List comprehension and Collaboration

+* **Introduction to Functions**
+  * Basics of Functions
+  * User-defined Functions
+  * Lambda Functions
+  * Map, Filter, and Reduce Functions

+* **Introduction to Dictionaries**
+  * Basics of Dictionaries
+  * Creating and Manipulating Dictionaries
+  * Dictionary Comprehension

 * **Data Cleaning, Missing Value and Outlier Treatment**
   * Cleaning and preprocessing the data

 * **Collaboration with GitHub**
   * Forks, Pull Requests, and Issues

-* **Introduction to EDA**
-  * Understanding distributions and the importance of exploratory data analysis

 * **Practical:**
   * Clean an agricultural dataset using Python on Google Colab.